 Click a type of advocacy service in the list below to view organizations throughout Oregon offering that service throughout the state of Oregon.

 Advocates and agency staff able to provide services in multiple languages.
-NOTE: Agencies are often able to arrange for third-party interpreter services if they do not have staff that can meet a survivor's linguistic needs.
+NOTE: Agencies are often able to arrange for third-party interpreter services if they are unable to meet a survivor's linguistic needs.

 A hotline phone number that is staffed 24 hours a day, 7 days a week, 365 days a year by a trained advocate who will talk to anyone in a domestic violence, sexual assault and/or stalking situation, offering support and access to resources as needed.